Mattb0/2D-Rectangle/README.md

 # 2D Rectangle Class in C++

-Design and Implement a C++ program that implements the following:
+C++ program that performs the the following:

 • 2D Rectangle Class with floating point coordinates